 Here, Departures plans the perfect day in this jewel of a city.

-9:00 a.m.: Book a room by the ocean so you can wake up to waves and a quick morning swim.
+9 a.m.: Book a room by the ocean so you can wake up to waves and a quick morning swim.
 If you’re planning a romantic weekend, or simply want something chic and understated, stay at the Delano.
 Traveling with family and friends?
 The Surfcomber has a Tropicália-themed pool area offering palms and light bites at The High Tide Bar, and in the morning serves a luxurious breakfast at The Social Club.
-For sheer grandiosity, book the Faena Hotel Miami Beach, designed by film director Baz Luhrmann and his costume designer wife.
+For sheer grandiosity, book the Faena Hotel Miami Beach, an American Express Fine Hotels & Resorts property, designed by film director Baz Luhrmann and his costume designer wife.
 The hotel is built inside a large complex that encompasses a full six blocks along Collins Avenue and contains both residential towers and a Rem Koolhaas-design cultural center called the Faena Forum.

-10:00 a.m.: Rent a bike and cycle jaunt down to South Pointe Park at the southernmost point of Miami’s South of Fifth district to get a sense of true Miami style.
-Ride past Art Deco buildings, impressive sculptures, and 360 ocean views, while taking in a true Miami slice-of-life.
+10 a.m.: Rent a bike and cycle jaunt down to South Pointe Park at the southernmost point of Miami’s South of Fifth district to get a sense of true Miami style.
+Ride past art deco buildings, impressive sculptures, and 360-degree ocean views, while taking in a true Miami slice of life.

 12:30 p.m.: Get a taste of the posher side of the city with a visit to the Miami Design District, known for its upscale design stores, galleries, luxury fashion houses like Dior and Rick Owens, and public art, including a geodesic dome designed by inventor Buckminster Fuller.

-1:00 p.m.: Head to Downtown Miami to visit the Pérez Art Museum Miami (PAMM), one of the city’s most exciting arts institutions.
+1 p.m.: Head to downtown Miami to visit the Pérez Art Museum Miami (PAMM), one of the city’s most exciting arts institutions.
 If you’re starting to feel a little peckish, stop by the Museum’s Herzog & de Meuron-designed restaurant, Verde, for lunch.
-Afterward, take a walk in the surrounded hanging gardens created by French botanist Patrick Blanc, or grab a coffee to-go and stroll down to Museum Park for a bit of greenery and ocean views.
+Afterward, take a walk in the surrounding hanging gardens created by French botanist Patrick Blanc, or grab a coffee to go and stroll down to Museum Park for a bit of greenery and ocean views.

-10:00 p.m.: Grab a decadent nightcap at Villa Casa Casuarina, aka the Versace Mansion, which today is also a hotel, gallery and restaurant.
+10 p.m.: Grab a decadent nightcap at Villa Casa Casuarina, aka the Versace Mansion, which today is also a hotel, gallery, and restaurant.